litebird/litebird_sim/docs/source/mapmaking.rst

-Once you have generated a set of observations, either on a single process or distributed over several mpi processes, you can create a simple binned map with the function :func:`.make_bin_map`.
+Once you have generated a set of observations, either on a single process or distributed over several mpi processes, you can create a simple binned map with the function :func:`.make_binned_map`.
 This function
 takes: a single (or a list of) :class:`.Observation`, the Healpix resolution of the output map (``nside``) and produces a coadded map.
 It assumes white noise and each detector gets weighted by